-This Basic Plan outlines [district/school]'s approach to emergency management and operations.
-It has been developed to assist [district/school] protect its staff and students during an emergency situation.
+This Basic Plan outlines school's approach to emergency management and operations.
+It has been developed to assist the School protect its staff and students during an emergency.
 This plan takes an all-hazard approach to emergency management and plans for prevention, protection, mitigation, response, and recovery.

-The mission of [district/school] in an emergency/disaster is to:
+The mission of the School in an emergency/disaster is to:

 - Prevent emergencies and disasters

 - Protect lives and property

 - Mitigate the effects of a disaster

 - Respond to emergencies promptly and properly

-- Aid in recovery from disasters
+Aid in recovery from disasters